-- 7.12 The proposed dwelling would create a two-storey structure with associated driveway, patio and domestic paraphernalia within a protected landscape.
-Notwithstanding the applicant's statements, the dwelling proposed is of a scale greater than that of a 'cottage' and in design has a full two-storey element and a more submissive element utilising space in the roof for accommodation. - 7.13 The applicant claims in their submission that the house would not be seen from outside of the site.
-However the development would be readily visible from Lympne Hill, from multiple vantage points such as land south of the site, and from the northern part of Lympne Hill The proposed house would sit closer to the street (Lympne Hill) than the existing houses Shepway and Shepway East, and would be elevated above the ground level of Shepway by about 4m. - 7.14 Saved Policy CO4 of the Shepway Local Plan identifies the North Downs as a Special Landscape Area (SLA) and requires that proposals should 'protect or enhance the natural beauty of the SLA'.
-The introduction of a new dwelling into the rural area and the SLA/AONB, where new development is specifically restricted to protect the visual amenity of the landscaped, would harm the character and visual amenity of the area. - 7.15 The primary objective of planning policy in respect of the Kent Downs AONB is to conserve and enhance the landscape and the natural Beauty of the Kent Downs AONB.
-The site lies within the wider 'Lympne Local Character Area' as defined with the 'Landscape Character Assessment' of the Kent Downs AONB and within the 'Hythe Escarpment' local character area, wherein policy seeks to conserve the open views and ensuring any new development avoids further intrusion on the scarp, along with avoiding further suburbanisation of existing properties. - 7.16 The proposed development would introduce a new dwelling that is unrelated to the existing settlement pattern and would further expand and continue existing sporadic residential development in the locality, increasing urbanisation of this rural area and introduce further intrusion onto the Hythe Escapement, contrary to the objectives for this local character area. - 7.17 In light of the above it is considered that the proposal would cause significant harm to the AONB, SLA and the countryside and would neither conserve nor enhance the local character and distinctiveness of the AONB, contrary to aims and objectives of Saved Policies BE1, CO1 and CO4 of the Local Plan Review, emerging Policies HB1 and NE3 of the Places and Policies Local Plan, Policy SS3 of the Core Strategy and the NPPF.
+- 7.15 The proposal would result in a two-storey structure with associated driveway, patio and domestic paraphernalia within a nationally-protected landscape.
+In design terms, it is not considered to be chalet-style, as it appears from the supplied sections and floor plans that all upper floor rooms are within full-height areas, with only the more subservient element above the proposed garage utilising space in the roof for storage. - 7.16 The applicant claims in their submission that the house would not be seen from outside of the site and that views from all directions would be "substantially the same with or without the development of a new dwelling".
+However, the development would be readily visible from Lympne Hill, from multiple vantage points such as land south of the site, and from the northern part of Lympne Hill.
+Indeed the proposed house would sit closer to Lympne Hill than the existing houses Shepway and Shepway East, and would be elevated above the ground level of Shepway by approximately 4m. - 7.17 Policy NE3 of the Shepway Local Plan identifies that the natural beauty and locally distinctive features of the AONB and its setting are conserved and enhanced and that proposals should 'protect or enhance the natural beauty of the SLA'.
+The introduction of a new dwelling into the rural area and the SLA/AONB, where new development is specifically restricted to protect the visual amenity of the landscape, would harm the character and visual amenity of the area. - 7.18 The primary objective of planning policy in respect of the Kent Downs AONB is to conserve and enhance the landscape and the natural Beauty of the Kent Downs AONB.
+The site lies within the wider 'Lympne Local Character Area' as defined with the 'Landscape Character Assessment' of the Kent Downs AONB and within the 'Hythe Escarpment' local character area, wherein policy seeks to conserve the open views and ensuring any new development avoids further intrusion on the scarp, along with avoiding further suburbanisation of existing properties. - 7.19 The proposed development would introduce a new dwelling that is unrelated to the existing settlement pattern and would further expand and continue existing sporadic residential development in the locality, increasing urbanisation of this rural area and introduce further intrusion onto the Hythe Escarpment, contrary to the management objectives for this local character area. - 7.20 In light of the above it is considered that the proposal would cause significant harm to the AONB, SLA and the countryside and would neither conserve nor enhance the local character and distinctiveness of the AONB, contrary to aims and objectives of Policies HB1 and NE3 of the Places and Policies Local Plan, Policy SS3 of the Core Strategy and the NPPF.